Indus script: Non-linguistic signs

+Unicode

 The Indus symbols have been assigned the ISO 15924 code "Inds".
 Michael Everson submitted a completed proposal for encoding the script in Unicode's Supplementary Multilingual Plane in 1999, but this proposal has not been approved by the Unicode Technical Committee.
 As of February 2022, the Script Encoding Initiative still lists the proposal among the list of scripts that are not yet officially encoded in the Unicode Standard (and ISO/IEC 10646).

 The Indus Script Font is a Private Use Areas (PUA) font representing the Indus script.
-The font was developed based on a corpus compiled by Sindhologist Asko Parpola in his book Deciphering the Indus Script.
+The font was developed based on a corpus compiled by Indologist Asko Parpola in his book Deciphering the Indus Script.
 Amar Fayaz Buriro, a language engineer, and Shabir Kumbhar, a developer of fonts, were tasked by the National Fund for Mohenjo-daro to develop this font, and they presented it at an international conference on Mohenjo-daro and the Indus Valley Civilisation on 8 February 2017.